 Configuring SCIM Integration

-After you configure SCIM, users and groups will be automatically added, changed, and archived based on information sent from your identity provider.
+After you configure SCIM, users will be automatically added, changed, and archived based on information sent from your identity provider.
 It is important to note that this is a one-way process of synchronization, and no information will be sent back to your identity provider from the KnowBe4 console.

 Alternatively, if you are interested in using Active Directory to sync your users, please check out our Active Directory Integration (ADI) Configuration Guide.